-That process ultimately eliminated a rather innovative concept.
-Prior to its forced closure, Muxtape allowed users to upload MP3s to create streaming links, essentially a digital mixtape.
-But quick popularity drew quick attention from major labels, and Ouellette was confronted by a dizzying mix of good cops and bad cops, licensing options and legal hammers.
+Muxtape allowed users to upload MP3s to create streaming links, essentially a digital mixtape.
+The service became popular quickly, drawing attention from major labels.
+Founder Justin Ouellette wrote in a blog post on muxtape.com that he was confronted by a dizzying mix of good cops and bad cops, licensing options and legal hammers.
 “In the end, Muxtape’s legality was moot.
 I didn’t have any money to defend against a lawsuit, just or not, so the major labels had an ax over my head either way,” Ouellette described.

 The major labels’ response to Muxtape was confusing and complicated.
 Ouellette described getting calls from the marketing departments of big labels whose corporate parents were supposed to be outraged, wanting to know how they could get their latest acts on the home page.
 The next phase featured licensing discussions, including talks related to specific uses and associated payments.
 But mid-path, Ouellette was unexpectedly shut down by the RIAA, despite the ongoing negotiations.

 “I had a panicked exchange of emails with [hosting provider] Amazon [Web Services], trying to explain that I was in the middle of a licensing deal,” Ouellette explained.
 However, the service was shut down, and Muxtape was officially buried, thanks to an exhaustive licensing and legal process.

 Ouellette ultimately walked away from Muxtape, and is now considering a different path.
 In his blog post, he hinted at the next iteration of his idea, which will be focused on delivering portable and flexible band profiles.
 It’s unclear what this new service will look like, but it’s clear that Ouellette is still passionate about using technology to change the music industry.